 The good news is that 24% of organizations have figured out how to use data and research to help them achieve their missions.
 Their success is highlighted in the new book Impact & Excellence: Data-driven Strategies to Align Mission, Culture, and Performance.
 This book outlines the case for sweeping changes in how the social sector is expected to operate, along with the proven and practical path forward without requiring a lot of additional research.
 Implementing the steps contained in this book is guaranteed to change the way government agencies and nonprofits operate and will put them on a path of continuous improvement and greater impact.

 If you are looking for specific data-driven strategies aligned with your mission that will motivate others to support you, Measurement Resources is here to help!
 We can help you align your mission, your measures, and your culture.
 Our favorite part is to celebrate our clients’ success on their increased impact on the world!
 We’d love to help you make data-driven decisions with confidence.
-Contact us today for your FREE 20-minute strategy session.
+Contact us today for your FREE 20-minute strategy session to learn how data can change the world.

 Want more information on how to increase funding, morale, positive press, and organizational impact?
 Join the Achieving Excellence Community and receive our free eBook, Ten Tips to Open the Door to More Grants (and Other Funding): Overcoming Common Mistakes in Outcomes Measurement.
 Just enter your information in the box in the right of this page and it will be sent directly to you!